Lake Usage/Island Stewardship

 Youth Conservation Corp (YCC)

 One of the services available to landowners is 30MRWA’s Youth Conservation Corps (YCC).
 YCC works with homeowners to decrease erosion and filter stormwater carrying phosphorous on their properties.
-Due to grant funding, town and lake association support, and donations from individuals, all technical assistance and project labor are FREE for landowners; the landowner pays only for materials. www.30mileriver.org.
+Due to grant funding, town and lake association support, and donations from individuals, all technical assistance and project labor are FREE for landowners; the landowner pays only for materials.
+During summer 2021 the YCC team will not be completing any projects due to early season COVID19 restrictions.

 Invasive Plant Survey